chrishalkias/NNSTM/README.md

 # NNSTM
-Statistical Mechanics of Neural Networks
+This is the repository for the code of my MSc Thesis "Statistical Mechanics of Neural Networks"